wangzhou/uadk/docs/wd_design.md

 So *query_dev_list()* is an internal function of libwd that returns the matched device list.
-And the list should be stored in the *context* of algorithm library. *context* will be illustrated in other section.
+And the list should be stored in the *context* of algorithm library. *context* will be illustrated in Section Context.

 Channel is the common hardware resource of each hardware accelerator.
 Channels are managed by channel manager.
 When there're multiple channel managers in the system, different hardware accelerators may bind to different channel managers.
 *avail_chans* could denote how much channels could be accessed by the accelerator.
 When multiple accelerators share the same channel manager, *avail_chans* is same for these accelerators.
+The value of *avail_chans* could bet gotten from sysfs node.

 The device list is a priority list that is sorted by the number of *avail_chans* in descending order.

 When a device is selected by algorithm library, the related driver could be matched from *wd_drv_list* in libwd.
 Both of the device and the driver will be recorded in the *context* of algorithm library.
-It'll be illustrated in other sections.
+It'll be illustrated in Section Context.

 From now on, channel could be allocated from libwd.
-When the *context* is created, vendor driver is also involved to request channel.
+When the *context* is created, vendor driver is also involved to request channel by hooks.

 ## Libaffinity